Vahid Selimović

-Vahid Selimović (Вахид Селимовић; born 3 April 1997) is a Luxembourgish professional footballer who plays as a centre-back for Slovenian PrvaLiga club Gorica.
+Vahid Selimović (Вахид Селимовић; born 3 April 1997) is a Luxembourgish professional footballer who plays as a centre-back for Liga I club Hermannstadt and the Luxembourg national team.

-Born in Luxembourg, Selimović was a youth international for Serbia, but represents the Luxembourg national football team at the senior level.
+Born in Luxembourg, Selimović was a youth international for Serbia, but represents Luxembourg at the senior level.

 Club career

 Selimović joined the Metz academy at the age of 8 in 2005, and spent his entire youth years with them, signing his first professional contract eleven years later on 4 July 2016.
-Selimović made his professional debut for Metz in a 1–0 Coupe de la Ligue loss to Angers SCO on 12 December 2017.
-He made his Ligue 1 debut in a 3–1 win over Montpellier HSC on 16 December 2017.
+He made his professional debut for Metz in a 1–0 Coupe de la Ligue loss to Angers on 12 December 2017, and his Ligue 1 debut in a 3–1 win over Montpellier four days later.

-In January 2019, he signed a two-year contract with Apollon Limassol.
+In January 2019, Selimović signed a two-year contract with Apollon Limassol.
+On 8 August 2020, it was announced that he had moved to OFI in Greece.
+After OFI, he played for Slovenian side Gorica in the second part of the 2022–23 season.

-On 8 August 2020, it was announced that Selimović had moved to OFI in Greece.
+On 13 September 2023, Selimović signed a two-year contract with Bosnian Premier League club Željezničar.
+He was sent off after a straight red card in his debut for Željezničar in a 2–0 away loss to Igman Konjic on 27 October 2023.
+On 26 November 2023, Selimović scored his first goal for the club, an equaliser 4 minutes into stoppage time against Posušje, helping his team to narrowly escape defeat in a 1–1 home draw.
+On 10 March 2024, he scored an own goal in a 2–1 away defeat to Zvijezda 09.
+Selimović mutually terminated his contract with Željezničar and left the club at the end of the 2023–24 season.

 International career

-Selimović was born in Luxembourg and is of Bosniak origin.
-He made his debut for the Serbian under-19 team in a friendly 2–0 win over the Bulgaria U19s.
+Selimović was born in Luxembourg and is of Bosniak and Serbian descent.
+He made his debut for the Serbia under-19 team in a 2–0 friendly win over Bulgaria in February 2016.

 Selimović switched his national allegiance to Luxembourg in 2019, receiving his first call-up for the senior matches in June of that year.